gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 All the security and privacy considerations of the security protocol used as the Protection Operator applies.

+DTLS replay protection MUST NOT be turned off.

 ## Privacy Considerations

 Using a security protocol in the SCTP DTLS chunk might lower the